 The field of organisational development (OD) is concerned with the performance, development and effectiveness of human organisations.
 An organisation is defined as two or more people brought together by one or more shared goals (Wikipedia, 2005).

 OD is work that focuses on how an organisation functions.
 In essence, organisational development in higher education is about helping the HEI to harness more of its collective talents in order to succeed in its various joint endeavours: enhancing the quality of the student experience; supporting and directing the expansion and extension of the field of human knowledge and understanding; or establishing thriving enterprise ventures.
 The benefits from OD actions can be described in terms of an organisation's capacity to learn and change.

 The ODHE Group

 The UK Organisational Development Group is a long standing community of practice.
 Its members are higher education professionals engaged in organisational change and development.
-More information about the group's membership and activities is available from the ODHE Group pages.
+More information about the group's membership and activities is available on the ODHE Group website.

-Dr Lesly Huxley, Director, Networks and Organisational Development
+Dr Lesly Huxley, Director, Membership and Organisational Development

 For more information contact: